sidd607/kandy-phonegap/README.md

 **downloadMediaThumbnail**(*successCallback*, *errorCallback*, *uuid*, *filename*, *thumbnailSize*)

 Download the thumbnail of the file from cloud storage.
+(Supported Android only)

 - `successCallback` (function) - Called when the request was successful.
 - `errorCallback` (function) - Called when the request was failed.
 - `uuid` (string) The UUID of the file.